Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-The results in structure are similar to those when getting the assets.
-The same options are also available when retrieving the full data, either iterating through paginated results `relationships:sync` using the `cursor`, or using the `relationships:sync-urls` to get the links to data pages and using it for concurrent retrieving.
+The results in the structure are similar to those when getting the assets.
+The same options are also available when retrieving the full data, either iterating through paginated results `relationships:sync` using the `cursor`, or using the `relationships:sync-urls` to get the links to data pages for concurrent retrieving.
 The structure of `relationships:sync-urls` results is similar to those of `assets:sync-urls`, and is omitted here.

 #### c.
 Downloading snapshot

 An exchange snapshot is a specification of what is included in each exchange fulfillment.
 The exchange snapshot provides a count of what is created, modified, and removed in that snapshot.
-Thus, in the case of one exchange container, there will be just one snapshot, and any changes made to an exchange will not create another snapshot, but - another revision of the snapshot.
+Thus, in the case of one exchange container, there will be just one snapshot, and any changes made to an exchange will not create another snapshot, but will create another revision of the snapshot.
-A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at the structure of a snapshot and revisions.
+A revision can be seen as a sort of version, but you will see that it's more than that in another tutorial where you will have a closer look at the structure of a snapshot and its revisions.

-To get the snapshot, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/snapshots:exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getexchangesnapshot-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope:
+To get the snapshot, use [v1/collections/{collectionId}/exchanges/{exchangeId}/snapshots:exchange](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getexchangesnapshot-GET/?sha=forge_fdxs_master_preview), and apply a token with the `data:read` scope as follows:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/snapshots:exchange' \